egor0v/Five-Multiplayer/README.md

 This project uses RakNet and ScriptHookV - They are included in the repository.

-For any issues regarding this project, please e-mail the following e-mail: developer@five-multiplayer.net
+For any issues regarding this project and/or repository, please e-mail the following e-mail below, we try to answer within 24 hours.
+We cannot guarantee this and it can take up to a week or two weeks to receive an answer. developer@five-multiplayer.net